 Shape the Dough.
-With oiled hands, gently stretch the dough out towards the edges of the pans.
+With oiled hands, gently stretch the dough out toward the edges of the pans.
 If the dough resists stretching, let it rest 5 minutes and then continue to stretch it out to the edges.
 Spread the remaining oil and all of the salt evenly over the dough, and add rosemary if desired.
-With oiled fingers, dimple the dough deeply all over, pressing down until fingers just touch the bottom of the pan.
+With oiled fingers, dimple the dough deeply all over, pressing down until your fingers just touch the bottom of the pan.

 Bake the Focaccia.
-Load the focaccia into the oven and reduce the temperature to 450°F / 232°C. Bake until golden brown on both the top and underside, about 20 minutes.
-If necessary, rotate pans half way through baking for even browning.
+Load the focaccia into the oven and reduce the temperature to 450°F (232°C).
+Bake until golden brown on both the top and underside, about 20 minutes.
+If necessary, rotate pans halfway through baking for even browning.
 Cool on a wire rack for 10 minutes, then remove the focaccia from the pan and allow to finish cooling on the rack.

 Focaccia cooling on wire rack.